wwcodemanila/WWCodeManila-PHP/docs/contents/php_fundamentals.md

 ## Why PHP?

-You have obviously head of a number of programming languages out there; you may be wondering why we would want to use PHP over other languages to develop our video library application?
+You have obviously head of a number of programming languages out there; you may be wondering why we would want to use PHP over other languages?
 PHP just like MySQL is **open source and free**, you don't need to pay for you to get PHP; all you have to do is download it.
 Packages such as **XAMPP** come bundled already with a web server, MySQL and PHP among others.
 This is also unbelievably free.
 This makes PHP a cost effective choice compared to other scripting languages such as CFML or ASP.

 Other benefit that you get with PHP is that it's a **server side scripting language**; this means you only need to install it on the server and client computers requesting for the resources from the server do not need to have PHP installed; only a web browser would be enough.